 IT Transformation Journey

-The implementation of a statewide multi-year IT Transformation effort requires a structured programmatic approach with effective leadership.
-To support the Governor's vision, OIT created a Program Management Office (PMO) - to run and provide accountability for the program so that progress is properly tracked and transparent.
+The implementation of a statewide multiyear IT Transformation effort requires a structured programmatic approach with effective leadership.
+To support the Governor's vision, OIT created a Results Management Office - to run and provide accountability for the program so that progress is properly tracked and transparent.
 While OIT has been charged with leading the state's IT Transformation Program, it takes a collaborative and unified effort across the State of Colorado to reimagine IT in state government.

 Where We're Going: The Bold Path Forward